-Note that, while the primary block must remain in the clear for routing purposes, the Bundle Protocol could be protected against traffic analysis to some extent by using bundle-in-bundle encapsulation to tunnel bundles to a safe forward distribution point: the encapsulated bundle could form the payload of an encapsulating bundle, and that payload block could be encrypted by a BCB.
-Bundle-in-bundle encapsulation is a current research topic.
+Note that, while the primary block must remain in the clear for routing purposes, the Bundle Protocol could be protected against traffic analysis to some extent by using bundle-in-bundle encapsulation [BIBE] to tunnel bundles to a safe forward distribution point: the encapsulated bundle could form the payload of an encapsulating bundle, and that payload block could be encrypted by a BCB.

 Note that the generation of bundle status reports is disabled by default because malicious initiation of bundle status reporting could result in the transmission of extremely large numbers of bundles, effecting a denial of service attack.
+Imposing bundle lifetime overrides would constitute one defense against such an attack.